women-on-rails/ruby-and-ror-questions/rails_questions.md

 ---

-##### 3. We want to display the first five posts on our main page, corrects the method in the model Post
+##### 3. We want to display the first five posts on our main page, correct the method in the model Post

 <details><summary><b>Tips</b></summary>
   <p>